Case Study: Bringing Real-Time Analytics to Construction Logistics at Command Alkon

 As experienced data practitioners, the team had recognized early on that indexing could help accelerate queries and deliver the performance needed by the CONNEX application.
 Defining all the indexes needed to adequately support every access pattern was not possible, but in Rockset they found a solution that indexed all its data, thus eliminating the need to configure any indexing.

 Rockset stores all data in its Converged Index™, which combines an inverted index, a columnar index and a row index.
+Rockset's Converged Index is the most efficient way to organize your data and enables queries on new data to be available almost instantly and to perform incredibly fast.
 Since all fields, including nested fields, are indexed multiple ways, Command Alkon could obtain good query performance regardless of how users accessed the data and how the data was structured.

 Unparalleled query and schema flexibility